Dayacha/migration_datavis/milestones/static-proposal.md

 </div>

 ---
-**Figure 2.** *Migration flows involving Latin America and the Caribbean (1990–2024).*
+**Figure 2.** *Global migration flows by origin and destination regions, 2024.*

-This visualization provides a global overview of migration connected to **Latin America and the Caribbean (LAC)** — distinguishing between:
-- **Migrants to LAC**, representing inflows from other world regions,
-- **Migrants within LAC**, showing intraregional mobility, and
+This heatmap provides a global snapshot of migration flows in 2024, where each cell represents the total **migrant stock (in millions)** moving from an origin region (columns) to a destination region (rows).
+The darkest cells correspond to the largest migration corridors — notably the strong connections between **Asia-Pacific** countries and within **North America** and **Western Europe**.

+Although the Latin America and Caribbean (LAC) region accounts for a smaller share of total global migration, it displays a distinctive pattern:
-- **Migrants from LAC**, reflecting outward migration to destinations such as North America and Western Europe.
+- Moderate **outflows to North America and Western Europe**,
+- Growing **intraregional mobility within LAC**, and
+- Limited **inflows from other regions**.

 <div style="display: flex; justify-content: center; gap: 1rem;">
   <img src="chart_03_heatmap_flowa.png" width="70%">